anrbn/GCP-Attack-Defense/README.md

 >Note: Granting allUsers permissions to a Cloud Function, you are essentially making your Cloud Function publicly accessible to anyone who knows the URL.

 In order to grant the `allUsers` member the `Cloud Function Invoker` role, the user or service account performing the operation must have certain permissions.

+### Permission Required to Set IAM Policy Binding to a Cloud Function

 Here's the list of least number of permissions that's required to give a member or group the role `Cloud Function Invoker` to Invoke a Cloud Function (gCloud & Cloud Function API):